google/docsy-example/content/en/docs/Overview/_index.md

 ## Key Features

-- **High-Resolution Ocean Models**: COAsT is tailored to work with high-resolution regional ocean models, making it an invaluable resource for researchers dealing with intricate coastal environments.
+- **High-Resolution Ocean Models**: COAsT is tailored to work with high-resolution regional ocean models

 - **NEMO Integration**: The initial focus of COAsT is on delivering a limited number of novel diagnostics for [NEMO](https://www.nemo-ocean.eu) configurations, a widely used ocean model.
 However, the toolbox is designed to be expanded to include other diagnostics and support for additional ocean models.